• prelude.ls is a functionally oriented utility library.

 or-list

-Returns true if any item in the list is true.
+Returns true if any item in the list is true, otherwise returns false.

 or-list [false false true false] #=> true